openstack/nova/doc/source/user/cellsv2_layout.rst

 requires a so-called "upcall" will not function.
 This impacts the
 following:

-- Instance reschedules during boot
+#.
+Instance reschedules during boot
-- Instance affinity reporting from the compute nodes to scheduler
+#.
+Instance affinity reporting from the compute nodes to scheduler
-- The late anti-affinity check
+#.
+The late anti-affinity check
+#.
+Querying host aggregates from the cell

 The first is simple: if you boot an instance, it gets scheduled to a compute node, fails, it would normally be re-scheduled to another